Sustainable Drain Management Project

 - An overview of the Sustainable Drain Management Project (SDM)

-If you’d like some advice and support for a new drain restoration project please contact us.
 Planning is a vital part of any project and considering a few key points and getting advice about the best plants and how to plant them can save you time and money, and help to ensure your project succeeds.

 We’ve brought lots of information together in our new booklet “A guide to managing your drains”.
 You can download a copy here.
 We’re keen to get any feedback or comments so we can improve later versions of the booklet.
 What have you found most useful, have we missed anything?

 Further advice and information is also available from:

 - Environment Canterbury (ECan) ph 353 9007 or 0800 EC INFO (0800 324 6360800 324 636 ) or visit www.ecan.govt.nz – working together to maintain our drains

 - Selwyn District Council (SDC) ph 347 2800 or visit www.selwyn.govt.nz – land drainage information

 Both councils have information about managing drains and about recommended plants.
 Information from ECan’s Living Streams Programme includes choosing the right plants.
 Environment Canterbury offer biodiversity funding through their Immediate Steps program.

 SDC has produced a planting guide and also has a simple form to be completed before undertaking planting on a classified drain.
 SDC have a Natural Environment Fund to encourage and assist landowners with voluntary work that benefits the natural environment and to support the continued identification and protection of on-farm biodiversity.